MajorVictory/VU-EbxEdit/README.md

 local weaponMP443 = ebxEditUtils:GetWritableInstance('Weapons/MP443/MP443')

 if (weaponMP443 == nil) then
-	return '"Weapons/MP443/MP443" ws not found or has not been loaded' end
+	return '"Weapons/MP443/MP443" was not found or has not been loaded' end

 -- let's drill down into the firing function and change the MagazineCapacity